rpy2/rpy2/doc/source/index.rst

-   The list of changes across versions can be helpful when upgrading to a newer version for rpy2.
+   The list of changes across versions can be helpful when upgrading to a newer version of rpy2.

    .. toctree::
       :maxdepth: 2